OSDC-Code-Maven/OSDC-Code-Maven.github.io/docs/handbook.md

 Then in June 2023 I realized the C can also stand for Company or Corporation.
 Somehow all of these might fit us.

 * Open Source Development Course(s)
+* Open Source Development Community
 * Open Source Development Club
 * Open Source Development Conference
 * Open Source Development Company
 * Open Source Development Corporation

+* The D might also stand for Distributed maybe as in Open Source Distributed Community, but it does not sound that good.

 ## Goals